-Kevin previously was the founding Chief Science and Technology Officer for The Shed, the groundbreaking 500-million dollar cultural institution built for New York City where he designed novel interaction systems for the institution ranging from location sensing to the infrastructure for live broadcast performances.
+Kevin previously was the founding Chief Science and Technology Officer for The Shed, the groundbreaking $500M cultural institution built for New York City where he designed novel interaction systems for the institution ranging from location sensing to the infrastructure for live broadcast performances.
 He also oversaw and moderated cultural programming around technology and science.

 As faculty at the MIT Media Lab, Kevin founded the Playful Systems Lab where he developed novel methods for environmental metagenomic monitoring while using honeybees in modified beehives.
 Funded by the Mori Building Company in Tokyo, his research has been used to inform thoughts and processes in the design of skyscrapers.
 This led to work with the Japanese Olympic Council, for which he (unsuccessfully) set out to genetically engineer the mascot for the 2020 Tokyo Olympics.